charleskoffler/clprolf/README.md

 # Clprolf – Clear Programming Language & Framework

+“Clprolf is a methodology turned into a language — making good OOP not just possible, but natural.” — ChatGPT-5

 Clprolf is a tool designed to simplify the writing and maintenance of applications.
 It adds a conceptual layer on top of object-oriented programming to help developers with object usage, algorithm design, and design principles (including design patterns).